innerout/Emacs/README.md

 * I am not adding my custom macros because it is easier to understand if you open emacs config and see them alone.
 That way you can change them to your liking.
 * Repo will be updated everytime i add a plugin to my configuration.
-* I am searching for a good refactoring tool (C/C++) for the setup to be complete after that i dont think any plugins will be needed.
 * Font __adobe-source-code-pro__ sudo pacman -S adobe-source-code-pro-fonts

 # HOWTO SETUP PLUGINS